Minecraft Survival Mode and It's Future

 Minecraft Creative mode and its consequences have been a disaster for the individual survival mode player.
 It has greatly increased the capacity for those who wish to limitlessly express themselves, but it has limited the achievements of the independent player.

 I have been a #minecraftgamer for nearly 10 years now.
 I like the game.
-I get to do what I want to.
 As the Official Minecraft Trailer says: "No one can tell you what you can or cannot do.
 With no rules to follow: this adventure, it's up to you."

 Ease of Cheating

 Unfortunately for me, I discovered early on that it only takes 4 clicks to transform a survival world into a creative world.
 With creative mode, you have access to everything.
 Tired of searching for clay to make bricks?
 Bam!
 Infinte bricks.
-Wish running through yout mineshaft didn't take so long?
+Wish running through your mineshaft didn't take so long?
 Bam!
 Super speed.
 Getting bored mining out your mountain cave house?
 Bam!
-Explosions or supafast mining speed.
+Explosions and super fast mining speed.
 Unfortunatley I succumb to this pretty quickly and then lose interest in the world (more on why later).

 The Power Process

-Within Industrial Society and Its Future, Ted Kaczynski explains why cheating in diamonds for yourself leaves you unfulfilled.
+Within Industrial Society and Its Future, Ted Kaczynski provides an explanation for why cheating in diamonds for yourself leaves you unfulfilled.

 33. Human beings have a need (probably based in biology) for something that we will call the power process.
 This is closely related to the need for power (which is widely recognized) but is not quite the same thing.
 The power process has four elements.
 The three most clearcut of these we call goal, effort and attainment of goal.
 (Everyone needs to have goals whose attainment requires effort, and needs to succeed in attaining at least some of his goals.)
 The fourth element is more difficult to define and may not be necessary for everyone.
 We call it autonomy and will discuss it later.